qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Antimemes are usually not controversial.
 - Antimemes are usually boring and "obvious" (hindsight bias).
 - The information that conflicts with existing beliefs are also antimemes. (confirmation bias)

+Antimemes are easier to be forgotten than memes.
+Some antimemes are worth reviewing.

 ### Longing for attention